Prostate Cancer (cont.)

-Initial studies have shown that finasteride decreased the risk of developing prostate cancer by 25% (Prostate Cancer Prevention Trial).
-However, initial reports indicated that high-grade prostate cancer was more likely to occur in men treated with finasteride.
+- Initial studies have shown that finasteride decreased the risk of developing prostate cancer by 25% (Prostate Cancer Prevention Trial).
+However, initial reports indicated that, while fewer cases of low and intermediate grade prostate cancer did develop resulting in about a 25% lower risk of developing prostate cancer overall, high-grade prostate cancer was more likely to occur in men treated with finasteride.
 Even though this increased risk with finasteride may be due to a selection bias, there is no proof that finasteride would not increase the true incidence of high-grade cancer.

 The prognosis in prostate cancer depends on the stage of the cancer and the degree of differentiation.

 - Differentiation refers to how closely the cancer resembles normal tissue.
 This is assessed by calculating the Gleason score as mentioned earlier.
 The less differentiated the cancer, the poorer the prognosis.